Aphrontos/Gradient/README.md

 1. Create a folder
 2. Place gradient.py in the folder
 3. Make sure opencv is installed in the conda environment
-4. Run gradient.py in Spyder or any other IDE
+4. Run gradient.py in Spyder or PyCharm

 # References